-Line 26: Deduction for one-half of self-employment tax
+Line 26: Deductible part of self-employment tax

 Complete the following calculation to determine your Illinois self-employment (ISE) decimal for use on Lines 26, 27, and 28.
 The ISE decimal may not exceed 1.0 or be less than zero.